Easy Guide to Stocking Essential Medicines at Home!!

 7. Antidiarrheal

-• Antidiarrheal drugs are used for treating loose motions or diarrhea.
+• Antidiarrheal drugs are used to treat loose stools or diarrhoea.

-• They slow down the movement of the intestines, reduce fluid loss, and help to solidify the stool.
+• They slow intestinal motility, reduce fluid loss, and help solidify stool.

 • Popular Brands